omjadhav-dev/GROCIFY/Readme.md

 - **Real-time notifications** — the moment an order is placed or its status changes, the other party gets notified instantly (Socket.IO), with a notification center showing unread counts and history
+- **Live stock tracking** — placing an order atomically reserves stock (row-locked, so two shopkeepers can't oversell the same units); a rejected order restores it.
+Every connected client sees stock levels update instantly, and wholesalers get an automatic alert when a product hits their configured low-stock threshold or runs out entirely
 - **Wholesaler analytics** — revenue summary, average order value, order status breakdown, a 14-day revenue trend, and a top-selling-products breakdown, shown right on the dashboard